danielsada/100daysofalgorithms/README.md

 - [x] Added basic tests to Bellman-Ford.
 - [x] Started working on Ford-Fulkerson and examples of the min-flow max-cut theorem, code right now is partially done, and hopefully ready to be advanced.

+Day 86:

+- [x] Implement matrix multiplication in preparation for fibbonaci "investigation"
+- [x] Tests for matrix multiplication

-Things to implement when finished researching regular algorithms (due to the time they take)
+## Things to implement when finished researching regular algorithms (due to the time they take)

 - [ ] Ford Fulkerson
 - [ ] Graham scan